ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Apply firewall rules to deny ICMP requests and not send responses.

 ### Sensitive Data Exposure ###
 During the engagement, the team found Target 1 has a flag exposed on the Wordpress website in the page source code for the service page.
 This was easily discoverable.
-Target 2 also had a flag exposed as well as a list of vulnerabilities on that exact version of PHPMailer.
+Target 2 also had a flag exposed as well as a list of vulnerabilities on that exact version of PHPMailer running

 Mitigation
 * Remove flag from the source code.